noaione/yuusha-shoukan-ln/sources/v04/seriousact.md

 passing Alice-chan fan, just your “usual Transcendental Beauty”, “? ? ?”-chan, you know?]

-The self-proclaimed Alice fan ? ? ? ...
-Incidentally, it seems that you actually read her name as “Hatena-chan”.
+The self-proclaimed Alice fan ? ? ? ...Incidentally, it seems that you actually read her name as “Hatena-chan”.
 Moreover, she totally has nothing to do with the general store owner, Alice-chan that appears in the main story, and totally just a fan.
 Of course, that was just what she herself proclaims...[^hatenachan]